massspecdl/ChemEmbed/README.md

 - **Configurable Parameters:** Allows users to adjust parameters like intensity thresholds, resolution, and the number of top candidates via a YAML configuration file.
 - **Modular Codebase:** Organized into separate modules for easy maintenance and scalability.

+## 🧪 Sample Testing Guide

+To test **ChemEmbed**, use the provided Jupyter notebook:

+- Open **`ChemEmbed_Sample_Test.ipynb`**.
+- Follow the step-by-step instructions included within the notebook.

+This notebook demonstrates how to run ChemEmbed on sample data and verify the setup.

 ## Setup and Configuration

 Before running the pipeline, ensure that all dependencies are installed and properly configured.
 The application is controlled through a `config.yaml` file, which specifies all input/output paths and parameters.